 The Changing Role of Developers with Low-Code/No-Code Platforms

 The rise of low-code and no-code platforms has transformed the traditional developer role into a more strategic position.
-Modern developers serve as technology architects, focusing on system integration and complex problem-solving rather than routine coding tasks.
+Modern developers now act as technology architects, focusing on system integration and complex problem-solving rather than routine coding tasks.
 Their expertise becomes crucial when integrating low-code solutions with existing IT infrastructure, ensuring seamless data flow and system compatibility.

 Empowering Citizen Developers